Nurrospody/SOURCE-Statistics-ILC/Chapter Reports/CH6-part1.md

 AIC model, the best fit will always be listed first, at the top.
 *two.way* is the model we want to use for this 2-way ANOVA.
 Let’s take a look at the summary, and then postHoc test our results.
-We already know from our one-way ANOVA that fertilzer affects the yield, but the information about density will be new.
+We already know from our one-way ANOVA that fertilizer affects the yield, but the information about density will be new.

 ``` r